staggeredsix/AIWB-pdf-to-podcast-coqui/README.md

 This requires, currently, ONE NVIDIA GPU.
 Tested on 48GB workstation card.
 FOR DEMONSTRATION.
 It is NOT a fully debugged project for UX.
 This was built to run the full pipeline locally.

-This project defaults to asking for 1 GPU for the project : this is incorrect.
-PLEASE SET TO NO GPUS for the project.
-The compose side needs GPUs.

 To enable single GPU mode, edit the docker-compose.yaml in AIWB :
 ```